zmeel/Synoloy-cardano-sl/README.md

 build-users-group =
 </pre>

+Getting the Cardano-sl code:
 <pre>
 $ git clone https://github.com/input-output-hk/cardano-sl.git
 $ cd cardano-sl
 $ git checkout master
 </pre>

+Building the node: you can build all but 'cardano-sl-wallet' is enough for the backend
 <pre>
 nix-build -A cardano-sl-static --cores 0 --max-jobs 2 --no-build-output --out-link cardano-sl-1.0 nix-build -A cardano-report-server-static --cores 0 --max-jobs 2 --no-build-output --out-link cardano-sl-1.0